apache/datafusion-site/_posts/2024-11-19-datafusion-python-udf-comparisons.md

 ```

 As expected, the conversion to Python objects is by far the worst performance.
 As soon as we drop
-into using any functions that keep the data entirely on the Rust side we see a near 10x speed
+into using any functions that keep the data entirely on the Native (Rust or C/C++) side we see a
-improvement.
-Then as we increase our complexity from using PyArrow compute functions to
+near 10x speed improvement.
+Then as we increase our complexity from using PyArrow compute functions
-implementing the UDF in Rust we see incremental improvements.
+to implementing the UDF in Rust we see incremental improvements.
 Our fastest approach - iterating
 through the arrays ourselves does operate nearly 10% faster than the PyArrow compute approach.

 ## Final Thoughts and Recommendations